|Grande Dames de Val Vidal|

 |Shy Bells by J. Binford-Bell|

 But flowers seem to require color, so taking out the color seems at first a betrayal until the structure of the flower begins to seduce the viewer.
+Aspens, however, especially in the winter come to life in Black and White.

 |Reflections in Black and White|